Andrea Carlson (chef)

 Andrea Carlson is a Canadian chef and restaurateur whose restaurant, Burdock & Co., was awarded a Michelin Star in October 2022.
 It is the first restaurant owned and operated by a female chef to receive a Michelin Star in Canada.
 Based in Vancouver, British Columbia, she is known for her practice of a 100 mile diet and incorporation of local, organic ingredients.
-Born in Toronto, Ontario, Carlson grew up in a household with two working parents.
+Born in Vancouver, Carlson grew up in a household with two working parents.
 As a result, she was often left to fend for herself to create meals.
 Carlson purchased a New York Times cookbook at the age of 13, and was immediately interested in pursuing a career in the culinary arts.
 She attended the Dubrulle Culinary Arts School (now the Art Institute of Vancouver).

 Career

 Carlson started her cooking career at Star Anise restaurant (now closed), as a garde manger.
 She followed her time at Star Anise working at other Vancouver area restaurants that included Raincity Grill, C Restaurant, and, on Vancouver Island, Sooke Harbour House.
 From 2007 to 2012, Carlson worked at Vancouver's Bishop's Restaurant, where she served as Executive Chef.